-[dropcap style=”boxed”]I[/dropcap]n a Monopoly Market Structure there is only one firm prevailing in a particular industry.
+In a Monopoly Market Structure, there is only one firm prevailing in a particular industry.
 However, from a regulatory view, monopoly power exists when a single firm controls 25% or more of a particular market.
 For example, De Beers is known to have a monopoly in the diamond industry.

-A Natural Monopoly Market Structure is the result of natural advantages like strategic location and/or abundant mineral resources.
-For example, many Gulf countries have a monopoly in crude oil exploration because of abundant naturally occurring oil resources.
+A Natural Monopoly Market Structure is the result of natural advantages like a strategic location or an abundance of mineral resources.
+For example, many gulf countries have a monopoly in crude oil exploration because of abundant naturally occurring oil resources.

 Characteristics of a Monopoly Market Structure

 The following are key features that are typically found in a monopoly market structure:

 One firm producing a good without close substitutes.
 The product is often unique.
 Ex: When Apple started producing the iPad, it arguably had a monopoly over the tablet market.

 2. Barriers to Entry

 There are significant barriers to entry set up by the monopolist.
 If new firms enter the industry, the monopolist will not have complete control of a firm on the supply.
 These barriers imply that under a monopoly there is no difference between a firm and an industry.